Program Overview & History

 The Dr. Carolyn McCue Award for Woman Cardiologist of the Year is a program of the VCU Health Pauley Heart Center, made possible by a grant from the McCue family.
 The award honors the late Carolyn Moore McCue, MD, who was a national pioneer in pediatric cardiology.

-The award was established in 2008 and again presented in 2009, and will now resume in the year 2022.
-Past recipients include: C. Noel Bairey Merz, M.D.
-(2008), Elizabeth G. Nabel, M.D.
-(2009).
+The award was established in 2008 and again presented in 2009, and has then resumed in the year 2022.
+Past recipients include: C. Noel Bairey Merz, MD (2008), Elizabeth G. Nabel, MD (2009), Sharonne N. Hayes, MD (2022), and Annabelle Santos Volgman, MD (2023).
 The award carries a monetary prize of $7500 and is presented at the Heart Health in Women Symposium held in Richmond, Virginia annually.

-The award is limited to a woman Adult or Pediatric cardiologist who is currently practicing in the United States.
-The candidate must be a U.S. citizen, possess an M.D. degree, and be 10 years or more post-med school.
+The award is limited to a woman Adult or Pediatric cardiologist who is currently practicing in the United States or another country.
+The candidate must possess an MD, DO, or equivalent international medical degree and be 10 years or more post-med school.
 The candidate must have had an academic affiliation for the majority of her career.
 The candidate must be a woman cardiologist who is recognized nationally/internationally for important contributions to the general field of Adult or Pediatric Cardiology through clinical care, research, teaching, and leadership in mentoring.
 While a candidate may not be outstanding in all of these skills, she must excel in one or more.
 Candidates may self-nominate or be nominated by a peer.

-Nominations for the Dr. Carolyn McCue Award for Woman Cardiologist of the Year will be accepted between February 6, 2021- April 15, 2021 via online application.
-Presentation of the Award and a monetary prize of $7500 will be made at the Heart Health in Women Symposium in Richmond in February 2022.
-The awardee will also be asked to give a 30-minute scientific presentation at the Symposium.
+Nominations for the Dr. Carolyn McCue Award for Woman Cardiologist of the Year will be accepted between February 4, 2023 – April 13, 2023.
+Presentation of the Award and a monetary prize of $7500 will be made at the Heart Health in Women Symposium in Richmond in February 2024.
+The awardee will also be asked to serve as the Keynote Speaker at the Symposium..